cca/equella_language/readme.md

 Run `make` within this project to create the language pack zip file. `make open` will open the language pack upload URL.

+To confirm that the edits applied OK, it can be helpful to edit the very first string in resource-centre.properties `com.tle.web.language.langpack.subheading` by adding the hash of the last commit in this repo (e.g. `git rev-parse --short HEAD`).
+You'll see the heading update and know that the latest language pack has been applied.

 ## JS Hacks

 EQUELLA doesn't support a way to inject scripts onto any given page.
 We can add them to display templates for item summaries and to portlets on the dashboard, but not into places like the login page, settings menu, user profile, etc. Thus when we want to use a JavaScript hack to fix something, we have to insert it as an HTML `<script>` tag in a string definition somewhere.
 There are a couple hacks in this language pack: